tfgg/yournextmep/_candidates/eu2014/conservative/timothy-kirkhope.md

 person: timothy-kirkhope
 region: yorkshire-and-the-humber
 party: conservative
-title: Yorkshire and the Humber - Conservative Party - Timothy Kirkhope
+title: Timothy Kirkhope is running for MEP in Yorkshire and the Humber for the Conservative Party
 incumbent: true
 ---